Laupetin/OpenAssetTools/docs/FolderStructure.md

 Contains all data dumped using Unlinker which includes raw assets in ``zone_raw``, zone definitions in ``zone_source`` and gdts in ``source_data``.

 Separating the data of dumped files serves the purpose of separating it from manually created zones and prevents accidentally overwriting self created data.

+## zone_out

+The folder that contains the output of the linking process.

 ## zone_raw